-Levi Coffin was an important figure in the Underground Railroad network that helped thousands of runaway slaves escape to freedom in the years before the American Civil War.
+Levi Coffin was an important figure in the Underground Railroad network that helped thousands of fugitive slaves escape to freedom in the years before the American Civil War.

 For this reason, the sponsors of the Underground Railroad maintained safe houses in free states as well as slave states to protect African Americans.
 Many former slaves went to Canada, where Southern slave owners did not have the legal right to retrieve them.
 Coffin's active participation in the Underground Railroad caused his fellow abolitionists to nickname him the "president of the Underground Railroad."

 Levi Coffin helped African Americans in other ways as well.
 In 1854, he helped found an African American orphanage in Cincinnati.
 He also pressured the federal government during the Civil War to establish the Freedmen's Bureau.
 In addition, Coffin helped African Americans establish their own businesses and obtain educational opportunities.
 He died on September 16, 1877, in Cincinnati.
 Several years after his death, African Americans in Cincinnati erected a monument over Coffin's grave to honor his contributions.

 - Coffin, Levi.
 Reminiscences of Levi Coffin, the Reputed President of the Underground Railroad.
 New York, NY: Arno Press, 1968.

 - Coffin, Levi, and William Still.
 Fleeing for Freedom: Stories of the Underground Railroad.
 Chicago, IL: Ivan R. Dee, 2004.

 - Hagedorn, Ann.
 Beyond the River: The Untold Story of the Heroes of the Underground Railroad.
 New York, NY: Simon & Schuster, 2002.

 - Roseboom, Eugene H. The Civil War Era: 1850-1873.
 Columbus: Ohio State Archaeological and Historical Society, 1944.